Utah State Bar

 Injuries requiring only first aid treatment, either on-site or at an employer-sponsored free clinic, do not have to be reported.
 For an explanation of what constitutes first aid treatment, refer to the Labor Commission’s Rule R612-100-2(J).

-Sometimes an employer will encourage you not to make a claim.
+Sometimes an employer may encourage you to not make a claim.
 This is illegal.
 Once you notify your employer that you have been injured at work, your employer must report the injury to their insurance carrier and the Utah Labor Commission.
 Your employer and your insurance carrier are required to give you a completed copy of this report along with a copy of Form 100 that explains your rights under the law.
 If your employer refuses to report the injury, you can report it directly to the Labor Commission or file an Application for Hearing.
 Your employer can be fined by the Commission for failure to report your injury.

 No. Direct payment of benefits is specifically prohibited by Utah law.
 Once you notify your employer that you have been injured at work, your employer must report the injury to their insurance carrier and the Utah Labor Commission.
 Your employer and insurance carrier are required to give you a copy of this report along with a copy of Form 100 that explains your rights under the law.
 If your employer refuses to report the injury, you can report it directly to the Labor Commission or file an Application for Hearing.
 Your employer can be fined by the Commission for failure to report your injury.

 Your employer is required by law to carry workers’ compensation insurance.
-You can verify if your employer has workers comp insurance online.
-If you are hurt at work and your employer has no workers comp insurance, you can still file a claim.
+You can verify if your employer has it online.
+If you are hurt at work and your employer has no workers' comp insurance, you can still file a claim.
 It is best to talk to an attorney to verify what your options are and what your best choice may be going forward.
-Employers are required to post notice that they are in compliance with workers’ compensation laws.
-These notices are placed in conspicuous locations at the place of business, usually in the break room or some other such area.
-Copies of the notices are available from the Utah Labor Commission and/or on the Labor Commission’s Website R612-100-2(J).

 Client Reviews